 Hint: On most browsers, you can use Ctrl+Minus (^-) to shrink the font and Ctrl+0 (^0) to restore your usual font size.

-This page was created from the Metta Sutta pages by Andy Olendzki at the BCBS web site.
+This page was created from the Metta Sutta pages by Andy Olendzki that were formerly at the BCBS web site.

 BCBS Metta Sutta pages